BlauGroup/RNMC/Installation.md

 ## Makefile
 On a machine with system versions of GSL and sqlite, the executables can be built with a makefile.
 There are makefiles inside the `GMC`, `NPMC`, or `LGMC` folders.

-To make an executable for GMC, NPMC or LGMC first enter that folder to use the makefile.
+To make an executable for `GMC`, `NPMC` or `LGMC` first enter that folder to use the makefile.
 To create an executable, use make and then the name of the module.

 For example, to use GMC: